nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 The sections below specify the details of the protocol operation and maps it to the gRPC messages.
 See the section "Protobuf Definition" for a full specification of the protobuf/gRPC contract.

-### 4.2.1 Broadcasting
+#### 4.2.1 Broadcasting the state

+todo:
-The local node's DAG state MUST be broadcast at an interval using the `AdvertState` message, by default every 2 seconds.
+The local node's DAG state MUST be broadcast at an interval using the `State` message, by default every 2 seconds.
 The interval MAY be adjusted by the node operator but MUST conform to the limits \(min/max interval\) defined by the network.
 It is advised to keep it relatively short because it directly influences the speed by which new transactions are retrieved.

-The `AdvertState` message contains a `XOR` value, an `LC` value and a `token`.
+The `State` message contains a `XOR` value, an `LC` value and a `token`.
 The `token` is scoped to a connection and is required in the response from the peer.
 The `LC` value MUST equals the highest Lamport Clock value of all transaction references included in the `XOR` calculation.
 If no transactions are present, an all-zero `XOR` and `LC` of 0 is sent.
 A node is free to choose how the `token` is created as long as it's able to satisfy the requirements of §4.2.3.
 It MUST be valid for at least 10 seconds.

-### 4.2.2 IBLT response
+#### 4.2.2 IBLT response

-When a peer receives an `AdvertState` message and the `XOR` differs, it SHOULD respond with a `TransactionSet` message.
+When a peer receives an `State` message and the `XOR` differs, it SHOULD respond with a `TransactionSet` message.
+The sent `LC` value falls within the bounds of a page.
-The upper bound of the response IBLT MUST be the equal to `PSIZE*ceil(LC/PSIZE)` where `LC` is the value from the `AdvertState` message and `ceil` is a function that rounds a double up to the nearest integer.
+The response IBLT MUST be calculated over the transactions leading up to and including that page.
-If `LC` equals zero, `PSIZE` is used.
-This upper bound is exclusive, the lower bound is inclusive and always 0.
-Next to the IBLT data, the `TransactionSet` message MUST contain the original `LC` value as `LC_req`, a new `LC` value indicating the highest LC value from the peer and the `token` value from the `AdvertState` message.
+Next to the IBLT data, the `TransactionSet` message MUST contain the original `LC` value as `LC_req`, a new `LC` value indicating the highest LC value from the peer and the `token` value from the `State` message.

-### 4.2.3 Transaction List Query
+#### 4.2.3 Transaction List Query

 For every `TransactionSet` message a node receives, it MUST check the `token` value in the message and compare it to its own administration.
 If the `token` doesn't exist or if the `LC_req` value doesn't match, the node MUST ignore the message.

 The IBLT in the `TransactionSet` message contains every transaction of the peer in the LC range of `0-LC_req`.
 The node MUST lookup/compute the IBLT for this range and subtract it from the IBLT of the peer.
-Deconstruction of the resulting IBLT will list the transaction refs the peer has and the local node misses.
+Decoding the resulting IBLT will list the transaction refs the peer has and the local node misses.

 These transactions MUST be queried by using the `TransactionListQuery` message.
 It contains all missing transaction references.
 The message MUST contain a `token` that is to be used in the response.

-If the deconstruction fails, the local node sends a new `AdvertState` message.
-The `LC` value MUST be `PSIZE*floor((LC_req-1)/PSIZE)` where `floor` is a function that rounds a double down to the nearest integer.
+If the decoding fails, the local node sends a new `State` message.
+The `LC` value MUST be the `end` of the page before the page that included `LC_req`.
 The `XOR` value MUST be calculated over the transaction references in the range starting with 0 and ending with the new `LC` value.

-### 4.2.4 Transaction Range Query
+#### 4.2.4 Transaction Range Query

-If the IBLT from a `TransactionSet` message could be deconstructed, the local node MAY also send a `TransactionRangeQuery` message.
+If the IBLT from a `TransactionSet` message could be decoded, the local node MAY also send a `TransactionRangeQuery` message.
-This is only needed if the `LC` value of the `TransactionSet` message is equal or larger than `PSIZE*ceil(LC_req/PSIZE)`.
+This is only needed if the page containing the `LC` value of the `TransactionSet` message comes after the page containing `LC_req`.
 This means the peer has additional transactions outside the IBLT range.
+If the `LC_req` value is in the latest page of the local node, it SHOULD query all pages leading up to the `LC` value.
+If the `LC_req` value is NOT in the latest page of the local node, then it MUST only query the next page.

-The `TransactionRangeQuery` message contains a `begin` and `end` parameter indicating a request for transactions which LC value is between those parameters.
+The `TransactionRangeQuery` message contains a `start` (inclusive) and `end` (exclusive) parameter corresponding to that requested page(s).
-The `begin` MUST be set to `PSIZE*ceil(LC_req/PSIZE)` and the end MUST be set to `LC`.
-Both are inclusive.
 The message MUST contain a `token` that is to be used in the response.

+If decoding fails and the IBLT covered the first page, the local node MUST query the first page.

-### 4.2.5 Transaction List
+#### 4.2.5 Transaction List

 The `TransactionList` message contains a list of transactions and the `token` from either the `TransactionListQuery` or `TransactionRangeQuery`.
 Each transaction in the message MUST relate to the original request.
 Transactions that resulted from a `TransactionListQuery` MUST have been present in that message.